Egbert-Azure/GenieIIIs/README.md

 worked with either G-DOS, NEW-DOS or CP/M and shone with high-resolution graphics.
 With the fast-paced Z80 processor, the Genie IIIs was one of the fastest CP/M computers ever.
 The circuit board production for the Genie III was taken over by Siemens.

+In this project we create versions for https://github.com/Egbert-Azure/sdltrs emulator from Jens Guenther